Economic history of Sweden's Age of Liberty: Political Background

 To understand the economics of the Age of Liberty it first necessary to understand how the new Riksdag worked, the different political parties that held power during the age, and their economic policies.
 Under the new constitution, the Riksdag alone had true executive and judicial power.
-The RIksdag elected council members and these members answered to the Riksdag.
+The Riksdag elected council members and these members answered to the Riksdag.
 In this new system, all matters of importance were handled by a vote.
 Each of the 17 councillors had one vote, and the monarch had two.
 This mean the monarch had little in the way of real power.

 The Old Caps under Arvid Horn wanted peace and neutrality to help rebuild the nation.
 Horn was a statesman and diplomat who had previously served as a confidant and trusted general of the late king Charles.
 He was elected President of the Privy Council, a role akin to a prime-minister, and served from 1710 to 1719 and then again from 1720 to 1738.
 Horn's economic policy sought moderate protectionism insofar as to secure Sweden's Baltic trade.
 He was opposed to the more robust tariffs and trade restrictions that occurred in the later part of his tenure, for he feared these policies would upset the foreign relations he wished to maintain.
 The Hats, who held power from 1738 to 1765 and then again from 1769 to 1772, were heavily in favour of mercantilist policy.
-The Younger Caps, who held power briefly between 1765 and 1769, represented the interests of smaller businesses who were in favour of free trade.
+The Younger Caps, who held power briefly between 1765 and 1769, represented the interests of smaller businesses who were in favor of free trade.